 Don’t feed the following things to your chickens:

-(I'm sure people have experienced exceptions to this list, but if we want to raise our birds the best way possible, "better safe than sorry".)
+(I'm sure people have experienced exceptions to this list, but if we want to raise our birds the best way possible, it's "better safe than sorry".)

-Anything real salty Can cause salt poisoning in small bodies such as chickens.|
+|Anything really salty||Can cause salt poisoning in small bodies such as chickens.|

-|Dried or undercooked Beans||Raw, or dry beans, contain a poison called hemaglutin which is toxic to birds.|
+|Dried or undercooked Beans||Raw, or dry beans, contain a poison called hemagglutinin which is toxic to birds.|

 |Avocado Skin and Pit||Skin and pit have low levels of toxicity.|

-Raw eggs You don’t want to introduce your chickens to the tastiness of eggs which may be waiting to be collected in the nestboxes.
-Candy, Chocolate, Sugar Their teeth will rot… No, it’s just bad for their systems, and chocolate can be poisonous to most pets.
+|Raw eggs||You don’t want to introduce your chickens to the tastiness of eggs which may be waiting to be collected in the nest boxes.|

 |A quote from Nifty-Chicken, the Administrator of BYC:||"I gave up on my birds knowing what was best for them when I caught them all eating a block of Styrofoam pellets."|

 "Do not count on your chickens "knowing" what is bad for them...also do not count on these "toxic" plants immediately being identifiable by finding a dead bird the next morning...usually it is a slow process damaging organs, inhibiting the ability of your bird to utilize the nutrients in their feed, etc..

 * Regarding feeding CAT FOOD to chickens,

-the following is from DLHunicorn in response to the listing of cat food in this Treats Chart: (A word to the wise, and thank you, DLHunicorn)
+The following is from DLHunicorn in response to the listing of cat food in this Treats Chart: (A word to the wise, and thank you, DLHunicorn)

-"You all know how I feel on cat food and I have posted the links and reasoning behind my objections several times ...it can potentially be detrimental to your birds health and even deadly in the right circumstances and for this reason I feel it should be left off the chart (as when you put it on it is as if you are condoning its use) I will repost here one of the sources for my objection:
+"You all know how I feel on cat food and I have posted the links and reasoning behind my objections several times ...it can potentially be detrimental to your bird's health and even deadly in the right circumstances and for this reason, I feel it should be left off the chart (as when you put it on it is as if you are condoning its use) I will repost here one of the sources for my objection:

 —Feeding & Watering Your Flock Forum Section